 We’ve never had a bad time at Hardware, a Hell’s Kitchen spot that hosts some of the best drag performances and performers in the city.
 The bartenders are friendly and fast, and there’s also a back dance room, where they’re heavy on the fog machines.
 When someone on your group text suggests Hardware, everyone can get on board.

 “Hard work pays off” applies to making it on the 30 Under 30 list, and also to getting to the backyard of this Williamsburg dive bar.
-But the huge outdoor space (which is heated in the winter) is worth the effort.
+But the huge outdoor space is worth the effort.
 Inside, a tight squeeze through the bar area leads to a small dance floor adjacent to the DJ, with a surrounding elevated platform that someone will inadvertently fall from sometime during the night.
 You can get any of their classic cocktails for $8, or cheaper well/draft offerings.
 Waiting for the bathroom here can be a process, so prepare some conversation starters for making new friends in line.

 Despite the smell, this Williamsburg dive bar has become somewhat of a landmark for the Brooklyn queer nightlife scene.
 On any given day you might walk into an open mic night, a drag clothing auction, or a backyard BBQ hosted by a drag queen.
 You’ll see the same cast of characters over and over again, which makes it a great spot to make new friends and meet people.
 The backyard has ample seating and is usually where people hang here, especially in the summer, and the bartenders here are both friendly and quick to make sure everyone’s taken care of.
-When you’re done getting drunk on cheap beer and shot specials, you can make your way across the street to Bagel Smith for a nightcap (it’s open 24 hours).

 During the week, Icon is laid-back, but on weekends, it turns into more of a club where everyone is dancing, and everyone is having a great time.
 That being said, we also once saw a Game Of Thrones drag performance here, when Icon made a giant dragon for the occasion.
 So think of this as a spot you can use for a variety of needs.
 The drinks are strong, the music is great, and the place overall feels noticeably clean.